slideflow/slideflow/docs-source/source/slideflow_studio.rst

 |

-The Workbench window has three primary areas: the main viewer, a tile preview, and the control panel.
+The Studio window has three primary areas: the main viewer, a tile preview, and the control panel.
 Fullscreen mode can be toggled with View -> Fullscreen or by pressing Ctrl+F.

 Main viewer
 -----------